The Ritz-Carlton Corner Studio - 17 series

 Advertising

-At the best hotels in Perth, you'll find proof that the West Coast's hotel scene is exploding.
+At the best hotels in Perth, you'll find proof that the West Coast's accom scene is exploding.
 More than 25 new or renovated hotels have opened around the city in recent years, with many taking full advantage of the sparkly, new Elizabeth Quay waterfront development.

 This pedestrian and arts precinct's design pays homage to Perth's First Nations people, with large public works by Noongar artists like Laurel Nannup, and a curving, flowing sense of space by the Swan River.
-Combined with never-before-seen luxury and late checkout times, you’re in for an exceptional stay.
-Here's our pick of the best hotels in Perth.
+The world-renowned Ritz-Carlton and nearby, historic COMO The Treasury are prime examples of Perth hotels that are taking full advantage of the river-ting city.
+Meanwhile out in Fremantle, Tradewinds Hotel is the place to be for relishing the Indian Ocean coastline with ease.

-Best hotels in Perth
+The best hotels in Perth

 • Hotels